Grallistrix/EmployeeController-JFX/README.md

 ## Future Enhancements

 - **File Saving:** Future updates may include the functionality to save data to a file for persistent storage.
+- **Multi-lingual support: ** may add support for English, French and German language.

 ## Requirements